 - The Mansions of the Gods: The Roman centurion keeps trying to convince his troops that the Gauls are out of magic potion, but they've been beaten by the Gauls too often for them to believe it.
 When they finally come to him for orders he's since Stopped Caring (helped by the fact that they've gone on strike to demand things like being ordered politely and better living conditions than the slaves who built the titular luxury condominiums).
 The fact that he's played by Alexandre Astier means Kaamelott viewers feel right at home.

-- Mulan: Shang is in charge of getting the new recruits into shape, over the course of the Ear Worm "Let's Get Down To Business", better known as "I'll Make A Man Out Of You".
+- Mulan: Shang is in charge of getting the new recruits into shape, over the course of "Let's Get Down To Business", better known as "I'll Make A Man Out Of You".
 While his efforts go unrewarded at first, the recruits finally shape up once Mulan (the least competent of them all) succeeds in getting an arrow down from a pole, inspiring them.

 - Hellboy and Hellboy II: The Golden Army: The head of the BPRD is doing his best to keep the Bureau's existence (and the rest of The Masquerade) a secret from the public, and is constantly thwarted by Hellboy's grasp of public relations: